fofr/sam-and-paul.com/source/_posts/hong-kong-china.md

 Stopping just before the Star ferry port we setup our tripods and gazed out at the extraordinary Asian skyline in all its neon luminescent glory.
 Red sailed tourist-galleons sailed by, and the sky was clear.
 Nowhere else in the world looks quite like this.

-{% figure china-hong-kong-005.jpg landscape %}Samantha, a tripod and the Hong Kong skyline{% endfigure %}
+{% figure china-hong-kong-005.jpg landscape %}
+Samantha, a tripod and the Hong Kong skyline
+{% endfigure %}

-{% figure china-hong-kong-007.jpg landscape %}Classic Hong Kong skyline, as seen from Kowloon{% endfigure %}
+{% figure china-hong-kong-007.jpg landscape %}
+Classic Hong Kong skyline, as seen from Kowloon
+{% endfigure %}

-{% figure china-hong-kong-003.jpg landscape %}A long exposure of Hong Kong as an old red-sailed galleon passes close by{% endfigure %}
+{% figure china-hong-kong-003.jpg landscape %}
+A long exposure of Hong Kong as an old red-sailed galleon passes close by
+{% endfigure %}